 - The nature of the crime: some offenses can’t be expunged in Oregon

-If you’re not sure whether your crime qualifies for expungement, get legal advice from an experienced lawyer.
+If you’re not sure whether your crime qualifies for an expungement, get legal advice from an experienced lawyer.

 Timeline for Felony Expungement and Misdemeanor Expungement

-- Non-Person B Felony Conviction: wait seven years and have no other convictions within the past seven years.
+- Non-Person B Felony Conviction: wait seven years and have no other convictions within the past seven years

-- C Felony Conviction: five-year waiting period and no other convictions within five years
+- C Felony Conviction: Five-year waiting period and no other convictions within five years

 Am I Able to Have My Crimes Expunged?

-Many crimes are eligible for expungement, provided that you complied fully with the sentence of the court.
+Many crimes are eligible for an expungement, provided that you complied fully with the sentence of the court.
 If you are still on probation or probation has been extended, you can’t seek an expungement yet.
 Additionally, there must be no other charges pending against you in any jurisdiction, including outside of the state or country.

 - Traffic offenses